 Dr. Sugiyama retired from his family practice in 1991.
 Dr. Sugiyama continued to assist in surgery at the Public General Hospital and covered the medical practices of vacationing physicians until 1997.
 After his retirement, Dr. Sugiyama travelled extensively, and enjoyed taking trips in his R.V.

 Dr. Sugiyama passed away on February 19, 2007.
-He was buried at Maple Leaf Cemetery, in Chatham.
-He was survived by his wife Janet (Couture), and his two sons, Robert Arthur Sugiyama and Shigeru Michael Sugiyama.
+He was interred at the mausoleum at Maple Leaf Cemetery, in Chatham.
+He was survived by his wife Janet (Couture), and his two sons, Robert and Shigeru.